-Alternatively, if you are planning on travelling through Japan using the Japan Rail Pass, you will need to apply for a visa change regardless of whether your Residence Card expires or not.
+Additionally, if you are planning on travelling through Japan using the Japan Rail Pass, you will need to apply for a status change regardless of whether your Residence Card expires or not.
 This is because the JRP is only available to tourists.

-The form to request a visa change to temporary visitor for those people whose visa expires yet wish to remain in the country can be found here: Temporary Visitor Form
+The form to request a status change to temporary visitor for those people whose visa expires yet wish to remain in the country can be found here: Temporary Visitor Form